raceychan/lihil/README.md

 - starlette `Request`, `Response` and its subclasses, should work just fine with lihil.

-Meaning you can declare `Request` in your endpoint and return an instance of `Response`(or subclass of it).
+For example, you can declare `Request` in your endpoint and return an instance of `Response`(or subclass of it).

 ```python
 @users.post